Looking for ideas for using objects in resin? Sometimes, finding your next resin project might be one step away from the trash.

 Time to finish

-The finished project featuring objects in resin is now ready for almost anything!
+Your finished resin project featuring objects you saved from the trash is now ready for anything.
 Here are some ideas on what you can do with your new resin creation:

 - Add a magnet to the back and decorate your refrigerator or locker